replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/05-validating-before-an-install/assignment.md

-Running the checks this way shows them the same screen you saw when you tested the preflights earlier, with the Kubernetes version check passing, the storage check failing, and two warnings.
+Running the checks this way shows them the same screen you saw when you tested the preflights earlier, with the Kubernetes version check passing, the memmory check failing, and a warning for the CPU available.

 ![Customer Preflight Checks](../assets/customer-preflight-checks.png)